-HII's non-retaliation policy reinforces our long-standing commitment to a safe reporting environment.
-HII has zero tolerance for retaliation and activities that impact good-faith reporting.
-We can only grow and improve by becoming aware of when we are not living up to our principles.
-The goal of speaking up is to help everyone understand what is required to do the right thing.
+One aspect of acting with the highest ethical standards is speaking up when we see something that isn't right.
+Hll's non-retaliation policy reinforces our long-standing commitment to maintain a safe reporting environment.
+Hll has zero tolerance for retaliation and activities that impact goodfaith reporting.
+The goal of speaking up is to hold each other to high standards, and help everyone understand what is required to do the right thing.

-Please read this guide, keep it close by and treat it as a handy reference that will steer your success at HII.
+Please read this guide, keep it close and treat it as a handy reference that will steer your success at HII.
 Though every person and situation are unique, it provides a framework for ethical decision-making.
-It is important to remember that Hard Stuff Done Right means hard stuff done well, and hard stuff done ethically.
+It is important to remember that for us to create the advantage for our customers, we must do so ethically.